Scramble (video game): Scoring

 The player is awarded an extra jet for scoring 10,000 points, and none more thereafter.
-A jet is lost upon contact with anything.
-Once the final jet is destroyed, the game is over.
+Running out of fuel or colliding with any object or terrain destroys the jet.
+Once the final jet is lost, the game is over.

 Development and release

 The United States Court of Appeal states the following regarding the game's development and release:

 In January 1981 at a London trade exhibit Stern became aware of Scramble, an electronic video game developed in late 1980 by a Japanese corporation, Konami Industry Co., Ltd. The audiovisual display constituting what Stern alleges is the copyrightable work was first published in Japan on January 8, 1981.
 Stern secured an exclusive sub-license to distribute the Scramble game in North and South America from Konami's exclusive licensee, and began selling the game in the United States on March 17, 1981.

 Handheld versions

 A dedicated Tomytronic version of Scramble was released in 1982.
 A second electronic tabletop version of Scramble was released the same year in the UK by Grandstand under licence from Japanese firm Epoch Co., who sold the game in Japan under the title Astro Command.
 Gameplay differs from the arcade version as no scenery is rendered and the ship has no need to refuel.
 A handheld compact LCD version known as "Pocket Scramble" was released the following year.
 Scramble was also made available on the 2002 Game Boy Advance cartridge Konami Collector Series Arcade Advanced.
 This version is a close port of the original game in the arcade cabinet.